 Racing Toward Justice

 “Racing Toward Justice” is the flagship program of the Center for Racial and Restorative Justice.
-The new monthly program features speakers on topics of race and social injustice and provides microgrants for student programs or initiatives committed to advancing racial justice.
-The program also will sponsor diversity fellows each academic year.
+The monthly program features speakers on topics of race and social injustice and provides microgrants for student programs or initiatives committed to advancing racial justice.
+The program will also sponsor diversity fellows each academic year.

 So many of us have different experiences, perspectives and stories — and I think that’s what’s so great about the University of Wisconsin-Eau Claire.
 We’re all different, coming together to learn, grow and find our way.
 Providing this center and resources is an incredible tool that students will be able to take into their everyday lives and bring with them wherever they go.